censeoproject/censeoproject.github.io/index.markdown

 This system is designed to be easy to learn and use.
 It is quick compact and reliable.
 Where possible, we have implemented automatic measurements and wireless data transmission.

 ![home](images/table.png)

-## Project Videos

-"A demo video should be here shortly"